mapachurro/wordsofweb3/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# Contributions

+wordsofweb3 is meant to be a place where we all, collectively, can create a `credibly neutral`, living record of _what words mean_.
+The hope is that if we can agree on some definitions, we can begin to agree on reality a little bit more.

+**Would you like to contribute**?
+Is a word's definition wrong?
+Should the term be in camel case?
+Have we failed to document a very important concept??

+CORRECTIONS ARE THE WAY WE MAKE THIS GOOD.

+## For the moment, please feel free to [create an issue in this repo](https://github.com/mapachurro/wordsofweb3/issues).

+We are working on creating an [attestation](https://docs.ver.ax/verax-documentation)-based contribution flow / frontend for the app.
+Stay tuned!

 # wordsofweb3: Architecture

 wordsofweb3 is a multilingual glossary app encompassing terms and explanations about crypto, web3, and decentralized web, in general, terms, concepts, and entities.